CfA-Library/Cite_Astro_Software/Guidelines.md

 [FORCE11 Software Citation Principles](https://doi.org/10.7717/peerj-cs.86)

-The intention here is to provide guidelines for Editors and Reviewers and thereby let authors know what is needed in a paper or software package.

 Software can be a single script or package up to full application or system.
 For smaller items a paper may not be merited but you may still want a DOI to refer to your software.